QiuZ01/CPSC580-2023-De-weathering-Project/README.md

 # CPSC580-2023-De-weathering-Project
 This project uses computer vision to identify and reduce weather-related impacts in images, focusing on rain and haze, enhancing image clarity and aiding in self-driving car safety.

-## Instruction of Running the Experiments
+## Instruction for Running the Experiments
 Before running the experiments, please first download the related datasets from:
 1. GT-RAIN: (link)
 2. A2I2-Haze: (link)